 It’s tempting to conclude from Norman’s account that Smith would’ve advocated tighter supervision of global market forces than our current political leadership seems willing to accept.
 And no doubt he would have been appalled by the laissez-faire approach to international finance that prevailed among North Atlantic policy elites prior to the 2008 crash.
 But he might have been less inclined to agree that capitalism itself had the potential to radically undermine our collective democratic interests.

-Yet, a decade on from the financial crisis, that is exactly what has happened.
-Under Donald Trump, the modest set of regulations imposed on Wall Street by Barack Obama has been cast aside.
+Yet a decade on from the financial crisis, that is exactly what has happened.
+Under Donald Trump, the modest set of regulations imposed on Wall Street by Barack Obama have been cast aside.
 Many of the banks implicated in the 2008 crash are bigger today than they were ten years ago.
 House prices remain prohibitively high.
 Rates of consumer debt have breached their pre-crisis levels.
 And a growing number of economists expect another financial crisis to materialize at some point very soon.
-When it does, at least we can all be absolutely certain of one thing: the technocrats are not going to save us — they won’t even see it coming.
+When it does, at least we can all be absolutely confident of one thing: the technocrats are not going to save us.
+Indeed, they won’t even see it coming.

-This article is a joint review of Crashed: How A Decade Of Financial Crises Changed The World by Adam Tooze and Adam Smith: What He Thought And Why It Mattered by Jesse Norman.
+This article is a review of Crashed: How a Decade of Financial Crises Changed the World by Adam Tooze and Adam Smith: What He Thought and Why It Matters by Jesse Norman.